 In my opinion, one of the perfect breakfasts to have during the fall is vegan gluten free pumpkin pancakes.
 Topped with a little vegan butter and real maple syrup?
 Maybe a little vanilla bean coconut whipped cream?
-So dreamy.

 Each year, when fall rolls around, there are so many pumpkin recipes I want to share here with you, but I don't want you to go into pumpkin overload so I have to remind myself that fall flavours are so much more than pumpkin.

 ...But for today (and a few more times before fall is over!), we're sticking with pumpkins 🙂

 If you've never had gluten free pumpkin pancakes before, I hope you aren't thinking that because they're gluten free that they're going to be flat, or rubbery, or have a weird texture.

 Here's a shot of the inside of the pancakes so you can see how fluffy they are.
-I took these after they were doused with maple syrup, so they are a little weighed down, but if you follow my recipe exactly, you are going to end up with the most delicious vegan gluten free pumpkin pancakes you've ever had.
+I took these after they were doused with maple syrup, so they are a little weighed down, but if you follow my recipe exactly, you're going to end up with the most delicious vegan gluten free pumpkin pancakes you've ever had.

 One thing that's really important when making pancakes, is to be sure your baking powder is fresh and active.
+Why?
 The baking powder is what helps to "lift" them as they cook and make them fluffy.

 If you make these, share a pic on Instagram and tag me (@delightfuladventures).
 Seeing your remake pictures make me so happy, I love seeing them!